bmhayward/Transcode/README.md

 ### Ingest

-Transcode accepts content to be converted by dropping `.mkv` files into:
+Transcode accepts content to be converted by adding `.mkv` files to:
 ```
 /Transcode/Convert
 ```